 Cold weather payments: can you get £25 towards your energy bills?

-The government has so far made more than 4.2 million cold weather payments - worth £25 each - to households this winter.
+The government has so far made almost 5.3 million cold weather payments - worth £25 each - to households this winter.
 We explain who is eligible and how to claim.

 The £25 payments are designed to help low-income and vulnerable households pay for energy bills when temperatures drop below freezing.

-According to figures from the Department for Work and Pensions (DWP), there have been 83 cold weather triggers so far this winter, across 65 out of a possible 72 locations.
-These include Aberporth, Carlisle, Exeter, Nottingham, Woburn, Rhyl, Sheffield, Almondsbury and Stowe.
+According to figures from the Department for Work and Pensions (DWP), there have been 112 cold weather triggers so far this winter, across 65 out of a possible 72 locations, meaning eligible residents in those areas will receive a payment.
+Locations include Aberporth, Carlisle, Exeter, Nottingham, Woburn, Rhyl, Sheffield, Almondsbury and Stowe.

 Richard Neudegg at the comparison website Uswitch.com (opens in new tab) comments: “Cold weather payments help many vulnerable households including older people and disabled families to keep the heating on when they might not be able to afford it.